Sigmmma/c20/src/content/h1/readme.md

   </figcaption>
 </figure>

-Halo: Combat Evolved, also known as **Halo 1** (hereafter called Halo 1), is the first installment of the Halo game series.
+**Halo: Combat Evolved**, also known as **Halo 1**, is the first installment of the Halo game series.
 It was created by [Bungie][bungie] and initially released on the original Xbox in 2001 by publisher/owner [Microsoft][].
 In 2003, the game was released for Windows PC and Mac via different studios.

 Halo 1 uses Bungie's proprietary [Blam!][blam] engine, which also formed the basis of later games in the series.
 PC versions of the game support a variety of command line/shortcut [arguments][] to configure and toggle features.